Varanasi City – Spiritual Capital of India

 Spiritual and Cultural Activities in Varanasi city

-Kashi Naresh the King of Kashi started the religious celebrations of the City and become the chief guest of the cultural activities.
-The religious rituals connected with the River Ganges.
-The spiritual city struggled during the mediaeval period due to the brutal activities of Muslim rulers and their lust for spreading Islam.
+Kashi Naresh, the King of Kashi, started the City’s religious celebrations and became the chief guest of the cultural activities—the religious rituals connected with the River Ganges.
+The spiritual City struggled during the mediaeval period due to the brutal actions of Muslim rulers and their lust for spreading Islam.
 Later in the 18th century, Varanasi City became an independent kingdom of Kashi.
-Still, Kashi Naresh’s generations are living in the fort of the Ramanagar.
-Kashi Naresh ‘Raja Balwant Singh’ built the fort in the eighteenth century.
-These generations are the chief cultural patrons and also known as the essential part of all religious celebrations of Hindus.
+Still, Kashi Naresh’s generations live in the fort of the Ramanagar.
+Kashi Naresh’ Raja Balwant Singh’ built the defence in the eighteenth century.
+These generations are the chief cultural patrons and are also known as the essential part of all religious celebrations of Hindus.